DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/SMART-SEND/readme.md

 **How can I use a different filename for different customers/vendors?**

-The Override email ID and Override file name allow the user to specify in print management an email template and file name different to that specified in Smart Send parameters.
+The Override email ID and Override file name allow the user to specify, in print management, an email template and file name different to that specified in Smart Send parameters.
 Refer to [Override Email Template and Filename](PROCESSES/Email-processing.md).

 **How can I include attachments for all emails, like terms and conditions?**